Optimal variance stopping with linear diffusions

 The field of non-linear optimal stopping is new and thus present work deals with basic questions.
 The main importance on the results is thus the structure of solutions and the identification of tools for solution methods, rather than the specific solutions.
 However, the variance stopping problem is also interesting in its own right: Variance may be seen as a measure of risk and by maximizing the variance we get a tight upper bound for this risk.

 As our main results, we have two observations to offer.
 The first observation is that for a general non-killed continuous diffusion the pure threshold rule cannot provide the value for all cases; There are cases where a randomized mixture of two exit times is an optimal stopping time and simple threshold rules offer purely weaker values.
 A somewhat similar result has been shown for some processes with jumps (see \cite{GadPed15}).
-However, the importance of randomized stopping times for the jump processes studied in \cite{GadPed15} can be narrowed down to mixtures of exit times with a single boundary which is either strict or vague.
-For general continuous diffusions the importance of randomized stopping times expands to include randomizations between exit times with strictly different exit boundaries and exit times with both one and two boundaries.
+However, the importance of randomized stopping times for the jump processes studied in \cite{GadPed15} can be narrowed down to mixtures of exit times with a single boundary.
+For general diffusions, we need to randomized between one and two boundary exit times to reach the solution.
 This reliance on randomized stopping times is a remarkable difference from classical optimal stopping problems, which usually always have an exit time solution whenever a solution exists.
 The second observation we make is that the variance stopping problem is very closely related to game theory, and thus well-known results from game theory are readily usable.